QAnon believers seek to adapt their extremist ideology for a new era: ‘Things have just started’

 “Does it make sense that Trump would ‘give up’ like this?” said one QAnon account on Gab with more than 130,000 followers Wednesday night.
 “What if it had to be this way, what if this actually ends up being the best way? … Call me crazy, but I don’t think this movie is done.”

-Tiffany, the QAnon-believing mother and online boutique owner in Oklahoma, said she has lost friends due to her views and been “censored” by Facebook and Twitter, which suspended her accounts for comments she made on conspiracy-theory-related groups.
+Tiffany, the QAnon-believing mother and online boutique owner in Oklahoma, said she has lost friends due to her views and been “censored” by Facebook and Twitter, which suspended her accounts for comments she made on conspiracy-related groups.
 But she said she feels just as firm as ever in her beliefs — and in her questions about a darker reality behind what’s happening in the United States.

 “They can try to silence us as much as they want.
 But there’s too many people who have realized this stuff,” she said.
 She added that the QAnon movement, even without Trump’s or Q’s direct involvement, has already given way to something far more permanent.